yactouat/pips_resources_blog-posts/README.md

     - you can a CDN to this bucket for your images, if you want to
 - a NextJS app that uses the blog posts from the cloud storage bucket, either directly or via a CDN or an external API etc.
 - you must create a `.env` file based on the `.env.example` file
+- you can install the dependencies with `npm install`

 ## Contribution guidelines